SIPHEPHELO-NTULI/SubZero-Inc/README.md

 - ### Requirements
+      -The user:
-      -The user needs to have a mobile device and internet connection.
+      The user needs to have a mobile device and internet connection.
 They can also access the platform using web
+      - Developer:
-      - Developer : Flutter version 2.5 (recommended)
+      Flutter version 2.5 (recommended)

 - ### Programming languages
       -Dart